-Sometimes, the best way to deal with moving furniture to your new place is to not move it at all.
-It is always nice to buy new things after you move.
-Of course, there are times you really do not want to part with certain items, but they may not fit in your new home, or you are making a long distance move and it will cost too much to have the long distance movers deal with them.
-Whatever the case is, donating furniture is a great solution and there are a number of charities all over the country that will happily take these furnishings off your hands.
+Sometimes, the simplest way to deal with moving furniture to a new location is to not move it at all.
+It’s always nice to buy new things for a brand new home, and sometimes it even ends up costing more to have the long distance movers deal with them than to buy new.
+Other times, while you truly don’t wish to part with certain items, they just don’t fit in your new home.
+Whatever the case, donating furniture to charity is a great solution for used household items and there are numerous charities throughout the country that will take these furnishings off your hands.

-Before you say you do not want to deal with a charity, and it is easier to just stick it by the curb, you should know that your donation of furniture could make a huge impact on someone’s life.
-That old sofa may be uncomfortable to you, but to a former abuse victim, homeless person, or a struggling family, it could be the nicest thing they have ever sat or slept on.
-You may also be saying that you do not have a truck, so you have no way to get the item to the charity.
-Well, you might be interested in learning that there are plenty of charities across the country will come pick up your donation items from you.
-All you need to do is make the call.
+Before you say it’s just easier to just stick it by the curb, remember your donation of furniture could make an immense impact on someone’s life.
+That old couch might be too worn out for your taste, but to a recovering addict, homeless person or struggling family, it could be the nicest thing they’ve ever sat or slept on.
+You may also be saying that since you don’t have a truck, you can’t deliver your stuff to the organization.
+Well, no more excuses.
+There are plenty of charities that pick up furniture across the country so you don’t have to lift a finger to do a good deed.

 Disabled individuals and those with minimal education or job experience can be empowered to earn a decent living with Goodwill.
 This charity is more than a century old and provides free job training as well as employment placement.
-This all amounts to stronger communities.
+This all amounts to stronger communities, as a community is only as strong as its weakest link.
 Items you donate help in two ways.
-First, individuals can purchase furniture at a Goodwill store they may not otherwise be able to afford.
-Second, the money earned through sales helps fund job training and community-based programs.
-There are more than 2,700 donation locations in North America and the vast majority has a truck.
-All you have to do is use the Goodwill Locator on the site to find one near you, and call and ask if they can schedule a pickup.
+First, furniture can be purchased by people at a Goodwill shop which they may not otherwise be able to afford.
+Second, the cash earned through sales helps fund job training and community-based programs.
+There are more than 2,700 donation locations in North America and the vast majority of them has a truck.
+All you have to do is use the Goodwill Locator on their website to find one near you, and call to schedule a pickup.

 Habitat for Humanity

 Habitat for Humanity helps make decent and affordable living a reality.
-The charity has ReStores, which sells furniture, appliances, and building materials to the public.
-Sales fund the homes the organization builds and repairs.
+The charity has ReStores, which sell furniture, appliances and building materials to the public.
+Proceeds from sales go towards funding the building and repair of homes by the organization.
 Donation pickup is offered once a week.
-You simply need to call the location closest to you to schedule your items to be picked up.
+You simply need to call the location closest to you and schedule a pick up for your items.

 Vietnam Veterans of America

-The Vietnam Veterans of America organization is dedicated to ensuring that all U.S. military vets receive quality healthcare.
-The charity operates thrift stores across the county and will happily accept just about any gently used items you are getting rid of.
-Find the office near you, and schedule a pickup.
+The Vietnam Veterans of America organization’s mission is to ensure all U.S. military vets receive quality healthcare.
+The charity operates thrift stores across the country and will happily accept just about any gently used items you interested in donating.
+Find the office near you and schedule a pickup.
 If you cannot be home the day of the pickup, you can move the item somewhere visible outside (weather permitting), and the driver will even leave you a donation receipt.

 Hope Services strives to change the lives of people with developmental and learning disorders.
 There are a number of different programs for children, adults, and the elderly that range from providing assistance with daily personal hygiene tasks to providing an education to operating health-related programs.
-This is a California-based charity only.
+This charity operates only in California.